 Emergency planning for pets

-An emergency plan for your pet should also include ensuring that your pet is able to settle in a crate or carrier and is comfortable when being carried.
+In addition, a pet emergency plan must include ensuring that your pet has been trained to settle in a carrier/crate or is comfortable when being transported.

 Prepare your pet emergency kit.

 The preparation of a pet’s emergency kit is a crucial part of planning.
 This will help you activate your plan quickly.
 It should contain a folder with all the necessary documents, including vaccination and registration certificates, information about your veterinarian, animal shelters, councils, alternative accommodation facilities, medication instructions, medical records, or a summary of your pet’s condition and treatment.
 The kit should include transportation equipment, such as cages, carriers, crates, or horse floats, depending on the animal.
 Cat litter, small mammal poo bags, or cat litter trays for dogs or cats.
 ID tags (including your pet’s name and mobile number).
 Food and water bowls and at least a week’s worth of non-refrigerated pet food, blankets, bedding, or nesting materials, and toys.

 It’s crucial to practice your plan once you have one.
 You can refine your plan by practicing it.
 This will prevent panic in case of an emergency.

 You can also start planning by monitoring social media, websites, and emergency hotlines for regular updates.
 Sign up for alerts and updates from your local emergency agency.

 How to activate your plan